About Roberto and the Dog’s Blog..

 Tools Used to Create the Dog’s Blog:

 It is possible to put up a free WordPress Blog, but you are stuck with using their themes.
-Not a big deal since they have dozens to choose from.
+Maybe not a big deal since they have dozens to choose from.
+WPEngine helps you create WordPress sites and content quickly with prebuilt content blocks, sections and full page layouts using Genesis Pro!
+Personal or Professional, even eCom with built in WooCommerce.

 I also found myself having to learn to use FinalCut Express for editing YouTube videos so I could add title graphics, a Website watermark and music.
 Every frame of every video has the Website address incorporated.
 Me YouTube vids now have their own Page on the Dog’s Blog.